nelsonbighetti/SRPDeployer/README.md

 Development was carried out by tracking changes made to the Windows system files by official utilities.

 P.S.
-This repository has a manual in Russian :ru:
+This repository has a manual in Russian ;)